You're not stuck.

 • Choose pleasure, rest, or play without needing to earn it first.

-• Experiment without turning the outcome into a verdict on you.
+• Experiment without turning the outcome into a verdict on your worth.

-You stop organizing your life around guilt, performance, distrust, and keeping the peace.
+You stop organizing your life around guilt, performance, self-doubt, and keeping the peace.

 Inner Authority Reset